Columbia Springs

 Guided Observations

-Interns have the opportunity to observe and work with multiple staff Environmental Educators to see first hand different approaches to instruction and classroom management.
+Interns have the opportunity to observe staff Environmental Educators to see first hand different approaches to instruction and classroom management.

 Lead